Ved Vignan Mahavidyapeeth De-Addiction and Research Centre

 MISSION OF V.V.M.D.R.C.

-This pioneer project is inspired by His Holiness Sri Sri Ravi Shankar, the founder of Art of Living.
-The Seva Work wing of this global organization has a mission of rescuing individuals from the maladies of alcohol and drug addiction by:
+This pioneer project, Seva Work under the wing VED VIGNAN MAHA VIDYAPEET of The Art of Living organization, has a mission of rescuing individuals from the maladies of alcohol and drug addiction by:

 Providing effective treatment and adopting measures against relapse.